 What do MRIP’s estimates say about fishing activity in the United States?

 Each year, NOAA Fisheries publishes a snapshot of fishing and seafood consumption in the United States.
-The most recent Fisheries of the United States report features recreational fisheries statistics from 2018, which indicate anglers took 194 million saltwater fishing trips in the United States (not including Alaska).
+The most recent Fisheries of the United States report features recreational fisheries statistics from 2020, which indicate anglers took nearly 200 million saltwater fishing trips in the United States.

-Of the 956 million fish anglers caught, almost 64% were released alive.
-The Atlantic coast accounted for 67% of trips and 60% of catch; the Gulf coast accounted for 29% of trips and 37% of catch; and the Pacific coast accounted for 3% of trips and 1% of catch.
-For more recreational fisheries statistics, visit the MRIP Query Tool.
+Of the 1 billion fish anglers caught, 65% were released alive.
+The Atlantic coast accounted for 68% of trips and 68% of catch; the Gulf coast accounted for 29% of trips and 30% of catch; and the remaining regions (Alaska, Hawaii, and the Pacific coast) accounted for 3% of trips and 2% of catch.
+To filter and download our recreational fisheries statistics, visit the MRIP Query Tool.

 Is MRIP confident in its estimates?

-The “pulse” nature of some fisheries can make it hard to produce precise catch estimates.
-All of our point estimates are published with a measure of their precision, and data users are alerted when an estimate is imprecise and should therefore be used with caution.
-Ultimately, stock assessment scientists, fisheries managers, and other data users must determine whether and how to incorporate these “outlier estimates” into their work.
+While the “pulse” nature of some fisheries can make it hard to produce precise catch estimates, all of our point estimates are published with a measure of their precision, and data users are alerted when an estimate is imprecise and should therefore be used with caution.
+Ultimately, stock assessment scientists, fisheries managers, and other data users must determine whether and how to incorporate imprecise estimates into their work.

 How does MRIP keep its survey methods up-to-date?

-To ensure our program is using the best available science, teams of partners and stakeholders regularly evaluate our existing methods of data collection and recommend new or improved survey designs.
-Our transition process minimizes the disruptions that might otherwise occur when a new survey design is put in place.
-The process of evaluating existing methods and developing, testing, and implementing new or improved methods allows us to produce surveys that meet national standards and regional needs.
+To ensure our program is using the best available science, teams of partners and stakeholders follow a continuous process of improvement.
+We regularly evaluate our existing methods of data collection and recommend new or improved survey designs.
+Our transition process minimizes the disruptions that might otherwise occur when a new or improved survey design is put in place.

 How do I know MRIP is taking my fishing activity into account?

 With millions of fishing trips taking place each year, it’s not possible to intercept every trip that occurs or gather information from every angler who fishes.
-While no two fishing trips are the same, the statistical process that drives the selection of sampling sites ensures the trips we do intercept are representative of the recreational fishing community.
+While no two fishing trips are the same, our statistical processes ensure the angler trips we intercept, the households we survey, and the for-hire captains we interview are representative of the recreational fishing community.